 Lambwe Christian School for the Deaf, Kenya - Project 042

-Lambwe is situated in the remote village of Ogongo near Mbita, in the province of Nyanza on the southwestern edge of Kenya.
+Lambwe Christian School for the Deaf is situated in the remote small town of Ogongo near Mbita, in the province of Nyanza on the northwest edge of Kenya.
 It is about 17 km from Homa Bay on the road to Mbita.
 In common with most of Kenya, there are few telephone landlines but most people, even the poor it seems, have a mobile phone.
 In 2008, Safaricom, a subsidiary of Vodaphone installed electricity to a new transmitter in the village so Siloam were able to fund an extension to the school.
-Margaret Odhiambo, the Head Teacher, had the foresight to install 3-phase electric wiring to facilitate the future installation of woodworking machinery in the workshop.
+Margaret Odhiambo, the former Head Teacher, had the foresight to install 3-phase electric wiring to facilitate the future installation of woodworking machinery in the workshop.
 Although Lake Victoria is only 5 km to the north of the village, due to international treaties, water from the lake cannot be accessed by the folk in this region.
 Water, or the lack of it, remains a great problem for this part of Kenya and they are heavily dependent on rainfall.

 Maps Kenya

-Margaret Odhiambo does have her own car but most of her staff have to rely on the irregular Matatus (overcrowded minibuses and cars) that pass through the village.
 The nearest large town is Homa Bay which has hotels, banks, shops and some government offices.
-Kisumu, about 140 km to the north, it has a port on Lake Victoria and an airport that links it to Nairobi
+Kisumu, about 140 km to the north, it has a port on Lake Victoria and an airport that links it to Nairobi.

 PUPILS:

-The school is a Kenyan government primary school with 132 pupils, 60 boys + 72 girls from year/grade 0 to 8 and they range in age from 5 to 19 years.
+The original school is a Kenyan government primary school with 86 pupils, 34 boys + 52 girls from year/grade 0 to 9 and they range in age from 5 to 19 years.
 Most of the pupils live in Nyanza province.
-They are all boarders so the school becomes their home for most of the year.
+They are all boarders, so the school becomes their home for most of the year.
 Many of the children are apprehensive when it comes to the end of term, as going home to ‘family’ (often distant relatives or just friends), is not easy, as at the school these deaf children can communicate with each other either by lip reading or sign language, they are accepted as part of the community.
 Often, away from the school, the children experience great loneliness and even rejection and may be even considered ‘stupid.’
 About 20 or 30 children are ‘total orphans’ with no known relatives.
 Where possible, the school encourages and helps pupils maintain contact with their family or friends and training days are arranged for the adults, which are having a positive effect on relationships and attitudes in most cases.

 Helping with daily chores like fetching water, washing dishes and helping on the ‘shamba’ or farm makes up an important part of the children’s day.
 Sport days and competitions to help stimulate and lift the spirits of the children are also a great help to the children.
 These activities can be local (in the school), regional, or national.
 Through the use of signing, the children play with each other and build close relationships.
 And, observers watching the children at play are often surprised how quietly the children interact.